RoggersAnguzu/Array_Index_By_Index_Picker/README.md

 # Array_Index_By_Index_Picker
 Motivation
-The "Array Analyzer" program is designed to provide a simple yet effective way to analyze an array of integers.
+The "Array Analyzer" program is designed to provide a simple yet effective way to analyzean array of integers.
 It offers functionalities to find pairs of numbers that sum up to a specific value, as well as to determine the maximum and minimum values within the array.
 This program is intended to help users gain a better understanding of the relationships between elements in an array and extract key insights from their data.

 Features
 The "Array Analyzer" program provides the following features: